AttorneyOnline/docs/docs/development/roadmap.md

   - WT/CE.
 - Only a fixed number of layers.

-It has been overloaded, and events really need to be split into smaller sub-events.
+It has been overloaded, and events really need to be split into smaller sub-events using a timeline model.

 Eventually, this will also require a major modification of the network protocol in order to be fully leveraged.